Last Updated on October 9, 2022 by Barry Gray

 - Step 1: Take your position at the 15 feet mark.

-- Step 4: Line your shot.
+- Step 4: Line up your shot.

 - Step 8: Release the axe.

-Alternatively, you can also try out this technique.
+Alternatively, you can also try this method.

-- Step 1: Grip the base of the handle with your dominant hand.
+- Step 1: Grip the base of the handle with your dominant hand